earlAchromatic/11ty-vue-pragmatic-components/README.md

 its a vue only solutio
 ## Feature list to build

-- props seeker via attr
+- props seeker via attrs` folder
-- multiple component loop (for the .componetn() func)
-- recursive component recognition in child template (see above item, they are the same thing)
-- automatic component registration based on whats in the ` folder
 - automatic node modules aliasing in vite config